 I know nothing about London.
 I'm often amazed I lived there at all.
-But in total it was almost a year, on what was then the “working holiday” visa, which granted youths from the Commonwealth temporary work permits.
+But in total it was almost a year, on what was then the “working holiday” visa, which granted young people from the Commonwealth temporary work permits.
 This visa ended abruptly for South Africans in 2008, but at the time I went, four years earlier, it seemed like it would go on forever.
 And also that we would go on forever: a limitless supply of mostly-whites, eager to work menial jobs in the UK for their magnificent minimum wage.
 We’d go to London, from whence we’d “discover the world.”
 We'd have pounds, and be at “the centre of everything."

 Alas, we’d also have London's cost of living, and the world is a sphere without a centre.
 So as the months wore on the fantasy of international conquer gradually got pared down to a few weekend trips (one on Eurostar, one on Easyjet).
 Or, also popular: an initial debauched journey to Oktoberfest, care of a credit card, followed by 11 months and 20 days of paying it off.
 We’d live in Zone 3 outward, for the most part, and in between our shifts we’d drink snakebite at the Slug & Lettuce bars, screaming along to Bon Jovi’s “Livin’ on a Prayer.”
-I think it was during these years that the derogatory term “Saffa” became popularised to describe a certain kind of South African, and I guess what I’m getting at is I had some part in that.
+I think it was during these years that the derogatory term “Saffa” became popularised to describe a certain kind of South African, and I guess what I’m saying is that I played some part in that.

 The deal with this visa was that you weren’t allowed to work in a field in which you had a qualification.
 It made sense to go before you had such inhibiting abilities.
 I went at 18.
 By this age, having just completed high school, I’d managed to distinguish myself in absenteeism and drama.
 Because of these inclinations, when I set off for London it was variously suggested that I check out The Stage newspaper, with its listings for theatrical jobs and casting calls.